 Here you can see my home made transmitting vertical antenna 30m high for the low bands with many elevated radials.
 XYL pretends not to notice them... hihi!
 Isn't it something hard to beat?

-Home made remote antenna tuner at the base of the vertical antenna.
-The control of the tuner is a modification of the Collins C-2698 control so that it can tune fast from 40m to 160m.
+Home made remote antenna coupler at the base of the vertical antenna.
+The control of the coupler is a modification of the Collins C-2698 control so that it can tune fast from 40m to 160m.

 A good transmitting antenna requires a good receiving antenna for the low bands...My option was a four square array antenna composed of four vertical elements.
 Burying feedlines of this array is undoubtedly hard work!
 No straight lines allowed!Hi hi!